HumanCellAtlas/data-portal-content/content/contribute/overview/overview.md

 ## What to Prepare

-In order to process you cellular resolution data, we will request the following information:
+In order to process your cellular resolution data, we will request the following information:

 - Unprocessed data files
 - Information on samples